-It obligates the seller (writer) of the option to sell the underlying futures contract (enter into a short futures position) or commodity at the designated price, should the option be exercised at that price.
+It obligates the seller (writer) of the option to sell the underlying asset/futures contract (enter into a short futures position) or commodity at the designated price, should the option be exercised at that price.

 * see also put option

 The glossary is extensively cross-referenced, making for easy and thorough searches.
 We hope you find the latest edition of the Energy Risk Glossary to be a useful resource.

 Sign up for Risk.net email alerts